opencog/link-grammar/README.md

 ```

 This starts the program.
 The program has many user-settable variables
 and options.
-These can be displayed by entering !var at the link-parser
+These can be displayed by entering `!var` at the link-parser
 prompt.
-Entering !help will display some additional commands.
+Entering `!help` will display some additional commands.

 The dictionaries are arranged in directories whose name is the 2-letter
 language code.
 The link-parser program searches for such a language
-directory in that order, directly or under a directory names "data":
+directory in that order, directly or under a directory names `data`:

 1. Under your current directory.
 2. Unless compiled with MSVC or run under the Windows console: